 Alumio integrates with Elastic ELK stack, which contains Elasticsearch, Logstash and Kibana.
 Elastic has high standards regarding security & compliance to make sure the highest possible standards are attained.
 Review Elastic' security principles and security & compliance standards.

-Google Cloud is responsible for:
+Amazon AWS is responsible for:

 Alumio is responsible for:

 Elastic is responsible for:

 - Logging via Elastic ELK stack (Elasticsearch, Logstash, Kibana)

 An overview of certification of Alumio’s (privated) hosted solution:

 - SOC 1 | 2 | 3

 During deployment, the data center verifies and authenticates all of its contents before activation.
 The Alumio platform and its features never sends data to the third party connected software, unless explicitly configured by the user.

 As we use Google Cloud hosting services, we can rely on Google’s Cloud security measures to handle theInformation Security Management System (ISMS), as you can read here on Google →